Francesca-pv/ELK_Stack_Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it's easier to diploy.
+No configuration was performed manually, which is advantageous because it's easier to diploy and it allows for less human errors.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-- ...
+- Install docker
-- ...
+- Install DVWA image
+- Increase system memeory for DVWA and then enable docker module

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.